18F/methods/_methods/journey-mapping.md

 ---
 layout: card
 title: Journey mapping
+description: A visualization of the major interactions shaping a user&rsquo;s experience of a product or service.
 category: Decide
 what: A visualization of the major interactions shaping a user&rsquo;s experience of a product or service.
 why: To provide design teams with a bird&rsquo;s-eye view of a design system, helping them see the order, complexity, successes, pain points, and interactions that make up a user&rsquo;s experience.